LocalDoc-Azerbaijan/AzTreeBank/README.md

 ## Data Generation

-The annotations in AzTreeBank were generated automatically, providing a broad coverage of syntactic structures in the Azerbaijani language.
+Annotations in AzTreeBank were generated automatically using the GPT-4o model, providing wide coverage of syntactic structures of the Azerbaijani language.

 ## Authors